Ofbita/basketball-scorebook/readme.txt

 **Basketball Scorebook** is a lightweight, single-page application that runs directly within your WordPress site via a shortcode.
 It allows you to record basketball games digitally with the precision of a professional table official.

-Unlike traditional paper scorebooks, this "RecordedScorebook" automatically tracks the **timestamps** of every event (fouls, timeouts, substitutions), giving you a complete timeline of the game.
+Unlike traditional paper scorebooks, this "RecordedScorebook" automatically tracks the **timestamps** of major events (scores, fouls, timeouts), giving you a complete timeline of the game.

 **Key Features:**

-* **Real-time Scoring:** Input 2P, 3P, and FT.
-Total scores and player stats are auto-calculated.
+* **Real‑time Scoring:** Input 2P, 3P, and FT.
+Player stats are auto-calculated.
 * **Timestamped Events:** Every foul and timeout is recorded with the exact game time.
-* **Running Score:** Visual running score (1-160 pts) tracking with time and player number.
+* **Running Score:** Visual running score (1–160 pts) tracking with time and player number.
 * **Print Ready:** Designed to print perfectly on A4 landscape paper or save as PDF via the browser.
-* **Data Persistence:** Auto-saves to browser LocalStorage.
-No data loss on page refresh.
+* **Data Persistence and Backup:** Auto-saves to browser LocalStorage, so your data won't be lost even if the page is accidentally refreshed.
+However, to protect against browser cache clearing or device failure, we strongly recommend exporting to JSON for important games.
 * **JSON Import/Export:** Save match data as JSON files for backup, sharing, or templates.
 * **No Database Bloat:** All data is handled client-side (Alpine.js).
 It does not clutter your WordPress database.